AnyGrasp: Robust and Efficient Grasp Perception in Spatial and Temporal Domains: Methods and Materials

 \subsection{Detection Post-processing}

-For the detected grasp poses, we conduct two post-processing to improve the stability.
+For the detected grasp poses, we conduct two post-processing steps to improve the stability.
 The first step is to perform collision detection.
-Although our network also implicitly learns whether a grasp pose would collide with the scene, such obstacle-aware property is not a hard constraint and may be prone to noise.
+Although our network also implicitly learns whether a grasp pose would collide with the scene, such an obstacle-aware property is not a hard constraint and may be prone to noise.
 Thus, we perform extra collision detection for the top-100 grasp poses among the predicted results.
-The collision detection is based on the partial-view point cloud by examining whether there is any point within the gripper-occupied grid.
+The collision detection is based on the partial-view point cloud by examining whether there are any points within the gripper-occupied grid, where the gripper is simplified into three cubes.
 This step provides a safety guarantee in most cases.

 The second step is to perform a gripper-centering process.
 It comes from an observation that if the two fingertips of the gripper contact the object surface sequentially, the earlier contact may push the object away and cause a failed grasp.
 The main reason is that the GraspNet-1Billion dataset does not restrict the gripper fingertips to have the same distance to the object.
 Thus, we perform the gripper centering process by calculating the distance from both fingertips to their contact points and translating the gripper along the connection direction of the fingertips to ensure the same moving distance from both fingertips to their contact points.
+We define the "contact points" as the outermost points inside the gripper space.
+We transform the partial-view point cloud to the gripper frame based on the predicted grasp poses.
+It is possible that the actual contact points are not visible in the partial view.
+However, we found that this step ensures the gripper is center-located in most real-world cases.

 The above two processes are implemented on GPU with matrix computation and take 80 ms for 100 grasp poses.
+During the execution phase, our method outputs the top-100 ranking grasp poses, and a self-implemented grasp planner is used to select a target grasp pose.
+Further details are provided in Section~\ref{sec:expproc}.